r00t-3xp10it/redpill/lib/readme.md

                       |_ wget.vbs                      VBScript to download files from Local Lan
                       |_ Invoke-ShortUrl.ps1           TinyUrl url generator ( dropper URL link )
         |_ Out-FileFormat
-                      |_ Open-Directory.ps1            Use GUI to open the sellected directory
                       |_ Out-shortcut.ps1              Creates an shortcut that accepts cmdline args to execute.
                       |_ SendToPasteBin.ps1            Get filepath contents and paste it to pastebin.
         |_ Process-Spoofing